dotnet/source-build/Documentation/add-new-rid.md

         </RuntimeGroup>
    ```

-   Then build with the `/p:UpdateRuntimeFiles=true` flag:
+   Then build dotnet/runtime or dotnet/corefx with the
+   `/p:UpdateRuntimeFiles=true` flag:

    ```
    ./build.sh /p:UpdateRuntimeFiles=true